-To evaluate the contribution of the perspective Fast Marching, we compared it with two other algorithms: an orthographic algorithm (Fast Marching by Kimmel & Sethian [9]) and a different perspective algorithm (by Prados & Faugeras [18]).
+To evaluate the contribution of the perspective Fast Marching, we compared it with two other algorithms: an orthographic algorithm (Fast Marching by Kimmel and Sethian (2001)) and a different perspective algorithm by Prados and Faugeras (2003).

-We evaluated the performance of the algorithms on synthetic images according to three criteria adopted from Zhang et al. [32]: mean depth error, standard deviation of depth error, and mean gradient error.
+We evaluated the performance of the algorithms on synthetic images according to three criteria adopted from Zhang et al. (1999): mean depth error, standard deviation of depth error, and mean gradient error.
 For completeness, we also supply the standard deviation of gradient error, although it is considered not physical.

 Notwithstanding, the adoption of orthographic criteria (such as the above) to the perspective case is nontrivial.
-In contrast with a pure orthographic comparison (as in [32]), where reconstructed [xy] domains are guaranteed to be rectangular, in a perspective comparison each algorithm may recover a different [xy] domain.
-Thus, the resultant surface points need not have the same (x,y) rates as points on the original surface.
-Consequently, scaling the recovered surface to fit the original (due to invariance to depth scaling; see Sect.
-2.3) is also more complicated.
-The scaling now need be calculated by surface samples at different (x,y) locations.
+In contrast with a pure orthographic comparison (as in Zhang et al., 1999), where reconstructed [xy]domains are guaranteed to be rectangular, in a perspective comparison each algorithm may recover a different [xy] domain.
+Thus, the resultant surface points need not have the same (x, y) rates as points on the original surface.
+Consequently, scaling the recovered surface to fit the original (due to invariance to depth scaling; see Section 2.3) is also more complicated.
+The scaling now need be calculated by surface samples at different (x, y) locations.

 To best fit the reconstructed [xy] domains to the true ones (in the least-squares sense), we scaled them linearly.
-In order to determine a scale factor for the depth functions $(\hat{z}(x,y)=z(u,v))$ we projected the reconstructed surface onto the true one, and calculated the scale factor between reconstructed points and their projection.
+In order to determine a scale factor for the depth functions ( $\hat{z}(x, y) = z(u, v)$ ) we projected the reconstructed surface onto the true one, and calculated the scale factor between reconstructed points and their projection.
 The distance from reconstructed points to the projections was taken as the distance for mean depth error.